What to expect from mediation

 Invitation to other party to attend FDR: $150 includes multiple phone calls to other parent to answer any questions and explain the process and up to 2 written invitations to attend family mediation.

-*4-Hour Co-Mediation: $1,800 ($900 per parent).
-Up to 4 hours of mediation with an experienced and qualified female FDRP and experienced and qualified male NMAS mediator.
-This is an excellelnt way to mediate where parents wish to have a gender balance in the mediation room or where the issues in dispute are complex.
+Up to 4-Hours of *Co-Mediation: $1,800 ($900 per parent).
+Includes up to 4 hours of co-mediation with an experienced and qualified female FDRP and experienced and qualified male NMAS mediator.
+This is an excellent way to mediate where parents wish to have a gender balance in the mediation room or where the issues in dispute are complex.
 The drafting of a Parenting Plan, Heads of Agreement or mediation agreement is also included.

 Issue of s60(I) Certificate: $150.